 About the author

-Nicholas Phelps is a Java team lead at niche IT recruiter Pearson Frank, where he oversees the hiring of Java developers.
+Nicholas Phelps is a Java team lead at niche IT recruiter FRG Consulting where he oversees the hiring of Java developers.
 He has over four years of experience in the Java marketplace.